LeeAnnEditor/o365hq/blog/SharePoint Sites and Portals.md

 Employees receive the most recent news right in their SharePoint in Office 365 or SharePoint mobile app.
 The news from "organizational news source" sites will appear right at the top of one's view.
-The unique 'hub provides extra capacities, such as attaching the newest items, an updated handy layout, and ongoing support.
+The unique hub provides extra capacities, such as attaching the newest items, an updated layout, and ongoing support.
 It is not necessary to create multiple audience-specific sites for each person in a company if you configure what can be visible to specific groups.

 ![](https://o365hq.com/images/417.png)

-Audience targeting allows a company to determine those who best to reach with content experiences.
+Audience targeting allows a company to determine those best to reach with content experiences.
 It is easy to deliver a more personalized news experience by setting what is recommended for the current user.